Fixes: Describes the issues resolved since general availability.

 The SDUSize connection property has been added to the driver.
 This connection property allows you to specify the size in bytes of the Session Data Unit (SDU) that the driver requests when connecting to the server.

 The SupportBinaryXML connection property has been added to the driver.
 This connection property enables the driver to support XMLType with binary storage on servers running Oracle 12C and higher.

 The connection properties RandomGenerator and SecureRandomAlgorithm have been added to the driver.

 RandomGenerator allows you to specify the type of random number generator (RNG) the database uses for secure seeding.

-SecureRandomAlgorithm can be used to specify the SecureRandom number generation algorithm used for secure seeding with implementations of JDK 8 or higher when RandomGenerator is set to secureRandom.
+SecureRandomAlgorithm can be used to specify the SecureRandom number generation algorithm used for secure seeding when RandomGenerator is set to secureRandom.

 The CryptoProtocolVersion connection property has been added to the driver.
 This property can be used to avoid vulnerabilities associated with SSLv3 and SSLv2, including the POODLE vulnerability.

 Enhanced to support all Oracle 11gR2 Kerberos encryption algorithms